samaila-bashir/redux-cli-kit/README.md

 >
 > — [Samaila Chatto Bashir](https://samailabashir.com)

 🔴 _Attention: This documentation is focused on state management setup on React projects configured with TypeScript, and the state management tool currently available is Redux with the option to use `Redux Saga` or `Redux Thunk`.
-We will be updating the status table below on the state management options added to the project._
+I will be updating the status table below on the state management options added to the project._

 #### [View Status Table](#stateengine-cli-kit-framework-and-library-support)